 Eisenmenger syndrome

 Eisenmenger syndrome is most often a complication of having a hole between two chambers of the heart.
-Here, a hole between the heart's main pumping chambers (ventricular septal defect) causes more blood to flow to the lungs' arteries.
-Eventually this causes these blood vessels to stiffen and narrow, increasing pressure in the lungs' arteries.
-The high pressure causes the walls of the right lower heart chamber (right ventricle) to thicken (hypertrophy).
+The hole is called a ventricular septal defect.
+It causes more blood to flow to the lungs' arteries.
+Eventually the extra blood flow causes blood vessels to stiffen and narrow, increasing pressure in the lungs' arteries.
+The high pressure causes the walls of the right lower heart chamber, called the right ventricle, to get thick.